Obasoro/90DayofDevOps/Day-28.md

 There isn't a silver bullet here, every system has its tools.
 We will work on Kubernetes as infrastructure with [Microservices demo](https://github.com/GoogleCloudPlatform/microservices-demo) application.

+clone the repository, cd into the repository and start minikube

+`minikube start --driver=docker`

+Screenshot 2023-02-15 at 17.45.23.png

+Follow other instruction as outlined within the documentation.

 ### Control plane monitoring

 Kubernetes has an event auditing infrastructure called [audit logs](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/).